103-11 Moving Averages: How to Use & Calculate Moving Averages

 MAs can be used for forecasting future prices.
 The most common way to do this is to use a weighted MA.
 A weighted MA assigns different weights (or importance) to each data point in calculating the mean.
 This gives more weight to recent data points and less to older ones.

-This makes the weighted MA more responsive to recent changes in price and more useful for forecasting purposes.
+This makes the weighted MA more responsive to recent price changes and more useful for forecasting.

-There are different ways to weight the data points, but the most common method is to use an exponential moving average (EMA).
+Different ways are used to weigh the data points, but the most common method is to use an exponential moving average (EMA).

 Ever Dreamed of Beating the Stock Market